HardikGoyal2003/guppy/README.md

    ```
    $ npm test
    ```
-## Error check
+## Verifying your changes
 After adding build changes on the local guppy directory, follow the below steps to ensure the changes made are correct.
 * Go to ``oppia/package.json`` file on local system.
 * Find the line with ``guppy-dev``, and change the path to your local guppy fork ([Example](https://github.com/oppia/guppy/pull/9#issuecomment-1967417760)).
-* Now, restart the sever and manually test the guppy supported interaction thoroughly to ensure that the changes you made are not breaking any part of the code.
+* Now, restart the server and manually test the guppy supported interaction thoroughly to ensure that the changes you made are not breaking any part of the code.
 * After that you are all set to make a PR!

 ## License